microsoft/rushstack.io-website/docs/api/api-extractor-model.apiitem.containerkey.md

 ## ApiItem.containerKey property

-Returns a string key that can be used to efficiently retrieve an `ApiItem` from an `ApiItemContainerMixin`<!-- -->.
+Returns a string key that can be used to efficiently retrieve an `ApiItem` from an `ApiItemContainerMixin`.
 The key is unique within the container.
 Its format is undocumented and may change at any time.

 <b>Signature:</b>